Kakoen/valheim-save-tools/Readme.md

 Input should specify a .db, .fwl, or .fch file, output is where the json file will be written

 For writing game files:
-Input should specify a .json file, output should specify a .db or .fwl file.
+Input should specify a .json file, output should specify a .db, .fwl or .fch file.